Sensand-AI/data-notebooks/README.md

 ### Installing new python packages

 Add your python package to `requirements.txt`.
 You must include a comment on what that package is and what it does.

+### Missing `.env` and adding secrets

+Create a `.env` file in the root project directory based off `.env.example` containing the actual secret values.

+You can find the values in `(env) data-notebooks` in the 1Password Engineering Vault.
+If adding a new secret value, add it here as well.